 - virtually liaise and meet with CERN scientists

-The resource can be coupled with masterclasses which will be available on the DARTS Connections website.
+The resource can be coupled with masterclasses available on the DARTS Connections website.
 The Particle Physics Masterclass provides students with the opportunity to:

-The resource can be extended beyond the NSW Stage 6 Physics syllabus and may provide the basis for depth studies to be undertaken.
+The resource can be extended beyond the Physics Stage 6 Syllabus (2017) and may provide the basis for depth studies to be undertaken.